Your Company’s Brand

 So shouldn’t your customer service showcase your brand?
 Branded customer service gives your brand substance and depth.
 While your competitors are busy showing their brand simply through advertising, you’ll be cementing your brand through the lived customer experience.
 This is critical in a time when authentic communication is a priority.

-But branded customer service isn’t easy.
+Branded customer service isn’t easy.
 Sometimes customer service reps do everything “right,” but don’t demonstrate the key aspects of your brand.
-You work hard to define your brand, but if you ignore the potential of customer service to reinforce it, you miss a crucial opportunity to show customers that your brand is more than a logo—it’s a set of real practices and values that set your company apart.
+If you ignore the potential of customer service to reinforce it, you miss a crucial opportunity to show customers a set of real practices and values that set your company apart.

 While performing a Customer Experience Evaluation for a LASIK practice, Interaction Metrics analysts discovered our client was missing a huge opportunity to communicate the unique attributes of their brand—in this case, safety and expertise.